heiner/dylaniki/Freewheelin'.md

 Ah, but what can I say…!
 This is the album that is responsible for my addiction to Dylan (and not because I bought it when it was released).
-It is not the one I play most regularly, but whenever I pick it out, I ask myself why I don’t do it more often.
+It is not the one I play most regularly, but whenever I pick it out, I ask myself why I don't do it more often.

 Several of the songs are part of the daily routine, of course.
-Don’t Think Twice, Masters of War, Hard Rain, Girl of the North Country, not to mention Blowin’ in the Wind – I do believe I hear at least one of these every day.
-Half an album of songs, almost 40 years old, by a then folk singer, that still hold their ground in the repertory of a man who has for 35 of those years been a rock artist – that’s in itself a brand of quality.
-And the rest of the songs ain’t so bad either.
+Don't Think Twice, Masters of War, Hard Rain, Girl of the North Country, not to mention Blowin' in the Wind – I do believe I hear at least one of these every day.
+Half an album of songs, almost 40 years old, by a then folk singer, that still hold their ground in the repertory of a man who has for 35 of those years been a rock artist – that's in itself a brand of quality.
+And the rest of the songs ain't so bad either.

 What this album first of all shows (and which was confirmed by <em>Good As I Been To You</em>) is what an accomplished guitar player Dylan was –